Gentling Wild Horses;

 "You know it's funny how when you listen to people you listen with your ears.
 When you listen to horses you have to listen with your whole body." ...
 'Nuff said.

-In summation, I'm not here to suggest that this is telepathy at work.
+In summation, I'm not here to suggest that what is going on is telepathy at work.
 Maybe it's just that through imaging we get better perspective as to how our horses view things and it generates some subtle but important changes in our approaches and mannerisms.
 Perhaps we feel (or appear) less tense and more thoughtful and that makes our horses more comfortable.
 Maybe it's a little bit of all of the above.
 All that really matters to the horse and to those of us who try imaging is that it works.

 Notwithstanding the various approaches that we use, the success we achieved in the saddle was directly proportionate to the success we gained in preparation "on the ground".

-| SPECIFIC GENTLING APPROACHES |
+SPECIFIC GENTLING APPROACHES |

-| OTHER USEFUL LINKS |
+OTHER USEFUL LINKS |

 Important Note: If you take on the project of developing an untrained horse, everybody will want to give you advice.
 Don't act on any advice, including the ideas offered in this site, unless it makes sense to you and fits your individual situation.
 Your abilities and the sensitivities of your horse(s) may differ from the examples given.
 Be alert and rational with your actions so neither you nor your horse will get hurt.
 This information is offered as illustrations of what we do and the reader must apply common sense since he or she is solely responsible for his or her actions.